LizardByte/Sunshine/docs/source/about/setup.rst

             sudo apt remove sunshine

    .. tab:: Flatpak Package

+      .. caution:: Use distro-specific packages instead of the Flatpak if they are available.

       .. important:: The instructions provided here are for the version supplied in the `latest release`_, which does not necessarily match the version in the Flathub repository!